springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-03-content.md

 ### Cats love TestContainers

-With the dependency in hand, we can issue annotations to our next test class `CatsIntegrationTests`.
+With the dependency in hand, we can issue configuration to our next test class `CatsIntegrationTests`.

-Now we need to enable Testcontainers and allow Spring Boot to classpath-scan our entity and service objects.
+In this test, we will enable Testcontainers and allow Spring Boot to classpath-scan our entity and service objects.
 This is accomplished with 2 annotations: `@Testcontainers` and `@SpringBootTest`.
 The former is a JUnit Jupiter extension that activates automatic startup, and shutdown of containers used during a test case.
-The latter annotation activates Spring Boots Classpath scanning for our Spring-related configuration objects; we want the whole application to find RDBMS and expose REST endpoints for test.
+The latter annotation activates Spring Boots Classpath scanning for our Spring-related configuration objects; we want the whole application to find RDBMS and expose real (heavy, transport-laden) REST endpoints for test.

 Click to see configuration in context: